munich-quantum-toolkit/qecc/docs/Encoders.md

 QECC obtains optimal solutions for circuits by iteratively trying out different parameters to close in on the optimum.
 Each run will only be run until the number of seconds specified by `max_timeout`.
 If a solution is found in this time it is returned.
 Otherwise, `None` will be returned.

 In addition to the circuit, the synthesis methods also return the encoding qubits.
-All other qubits are assumed to be initialized in the $|0\rangle$ state.
+All other qubits are assumed to be initialized in the $|0\rangle$ or $|+\rangle$ states.

 For larger codes, synthesizing optimal circuits is not feasible.
 For this case, QECC provides more scalable heuristic synthesis methods that can target the optimization of two-qubit gates or depth.